Bet $1 Get $200 in Bet CreditsGambling Problem? Call or TEXT 1-800-Gambler 21+

+Yes.
 The Supreme Court in May 2018 struck down PASPA, the federal law banning single-game wagering.
 Each state can now set its own rules for online sports betting.
 Currently the following states allow sports betting – New Jersey, Pennsylvania, Nevada, West Virginia, Rhode Island, Mississippi, Illinois, Iowa, Indiana, Oregon and Tennessee.
 More coming soon!

 Most sportsbooks are mobile-friendly without requiring an app download.
 The actual process of placing a wager on a mobile site is no different than making a bet from a desktop site.
 Every review we’ve written indicates whether the sportsbook supports betting from mobile devices and if the sportsbook has an app.